bheinzerling/ran/README.md

 # Recurrent Additive Networks

-Note: This code is not up-to-date, please refer to the implementation by the original authors: https://github.com/kentonl/ran
+*Note: This code is not up-to-date, please refer to the implementation by the original authors: https://github.com/kentonl/ran*

+---

 This is a PyTorch implementation of Recurrent Additive Networks (RAN) by Kenton Lee, Omer Levy, and Luke Zettlemoyer: